Miranda's Rescue Board of Directors

-Our Rescue Mascot is Skyy; a 3 1/2yr old 165lb Harlequin Great Dane.
-Skyy trying to fit in Shya's bed (to see a pic of Shya click Sanctuary on the left).
+Our Rescue Mascot is Skyy; Born Nov 4, 2007, is our 169lb Harlequin Great Dane.
+Skyy is trying to fit in Shya's bed, our 5lb Pom.
+To see a pic of Shya click Sanctuary on the left.
 Kimber shown above is a animal massage therapist and trainer.
 Click on resources for her contact info.

 Dog & Cat Adoption/Rescue

 Dog Caretaker - Blake Miranda

 Admin - Ricky Wright

 Miranda's Rescue For Large & Small Animals is a no-kill rescue, adoption & sanctuary facility that brings relief to hundreds of distressed, neglected, abused & discarded animals, large & small, every year.
 We are a non-profit 501 (c) (3) tax-exempt public charity organziation, EIN #68-0417389.